Medicaid Trust Program

 When should the Medicaid Trust Program be notified of changes in the trust?

-The Medicaid Trust Program will request annual reports and any changes to the address of the trust should be reported within ten days of any change.
+The Medicaid Trust Program will request annual reports and any changes to the address of the trustee should be reported within ten days of any change.

-What happens if the trustee pays for items that are not caused by the disability?
+What happens if the trustee pays for items that are not appropriate?

 The trustee may have to pay back the trust if funds are spent improperly, because the trustee has a duty to protect the funds for the State of Iowa, the residual beneficiary.

-Does the trustee spending funds in the wrong way affect the ability of the beneficiary to collect Medicaid?
+Does the trustee spending funds in the wrong way affect the ability of the beneficiary to receive Medicaid?

 For Medicaid eligibility purposes, improper spending of trust funds does not affect the exempt status of the trust, the treatment of funds remaining in the trust, or the treatment of the income earned by the trust.
 However, the improperly spent trust funds may count as income to the beneficiary, affecting the beneficiary’s Medicaid eligibility.
 Further, the trustee may be personally liable to repay improperly spent funds to the trust.